rushithkarunaratne-catapult/path_finding/README.md

 Illustratative path finder that uses A star and pygame Instructions for use

-     press space on a sqaure for start point (yellow)
+     press space on a sqaure for start point (green)

      press up key for the goal (red)